ARA Full-Stack Software Engineer Salary in United States | $75K-$126K+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in United States package at ARA totals $89K per year.
-View the base salary, stock, and bonus breakdowns for ARA's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ARA's total compensation packages.
 Last updated: 10/7/2025

 Company